NEE64/CS-465_SNHU/README.md

 JSON differs from Javascript in that JSON can format object data and is often easy to read with the Java language.
 Also, JavaScript can take data and convert it to an object in Java.

+*Visibility changed from private to public on 07/05/2026.